 Students will cover a wide variety of History topics developing a range of transferable skills, as well as continuing to grow their passion for the subject.
-It is our aim to make sure that SNHS A Level History captivates students and develops a desire within them to continue learning beyond the confines of the classroom.
+Our aim is to ensure that SNHS A Level History captivates students and develops a desire within them to continue learning beyond the classroom.

 A successful history student will have a genuine passion for the subject and a questioning mind.
 Our aim is to create independent learners who can think critically and reach sound judgments.
-It is vital that students who wish to take History at A level recognise the critical importance of extra reading outside of the classroom, in order to have the depth of knowledge required to be successful in this course.
+It is vital that students who wish to take History at A level recognise the critical importance of extensive reading outside of the classroom, to have the depth of knowledge required to be successful in this course.

-- France, 1774-1814 - The Industrial Revolution in Britain, 1750-1850 - Liberalism and nationalism in Germany, 1815-71 - The USA, 1944-1992 - The origins and development of the Cold War
+- France, 1774-1814 - Russian Revolution, 1894-1921 - The Industrial Revolution in Britain, 1750-1850 - Liberalism and nationalism in Germany, 1815-71 - The USA, 1944-1992 - The origins and development of the Cold War